-Although the federal Americans with Disabilities Act (ADA) has similar provisions to the state law, amendments to the ADA broadened the definition of "disability" and expressly changed the ADA's definition of a "regarded as" disability.
-Under the amended ADA, a person is regarded as having an ADA disability if he or she is subjected to an adverse employment action (e.g., demotion or firing) because of an actual or perceived impairment.
+Although the federal Americans with Disabilities Act (ADA) has similar provisions to the state law, the definition of a "regarded as" disability is different.
+Under the ADA, a person is regarded as having an ADA disability if he or she is subjected to an adverse employment action (e.g., demotion or firing) because of an actual or perceived impairment.
 The impairment does not have to substantially limit a major life activity in order to meet the definition of a regarded as disability.

 The ADA covers employers with 15 or more employees, including state and local governments.
 Please see the national Disabilities (ADA) section.